Playing the Archive

 Playing the Archive: Community, Memory and Mixed Reality Play (2017-2019) explored memories and practices of play by bringing together archives, spaces and technologies of play.
 It involved research and cultural production with people of different generations and cultures.
 Funded by the EPSRC Content Creation and Consumption in the Digital Economy, it was a collaboration between the University of Sheffield, University College London, the Centre for Advanced Spatial Analysis at University College London, the Bodleian Libraries, University of Oxford, V&A Museum of Childhood, Site Gallery, Sheffield, and the Digital Humanities Institute, University of Sheffield.

-1) the ephemerality of earlier play practices and more recent changes in play, especially in the digital realm,
+The ephemerality of earlier play practices and more recent changes in play, especially in the digital realm

-2) the tendency for adults to fragment children’s playworlds, separating out their digital play from their physical play, although these worlds remain connected in children’s imagination and practice,
+- The tendency for adults to fragment children’s playworlds, separating out their digital play from their physical play, although these worlds remain connected in children’s imagination and practice

-2) through studying memories and practices of play, past and present, including interviews with Opie contributors and others of the same generation, and through filming and interviewing children and young people at schools which contributed to the original studies or in the same location.
-The young people contributed to the research, interviewing each other and the older participants, and filming their own play using digital technologies, such as Go Pro cameras.
+These were addressed through a series of complementary appraches.
+Firstly, the digitisation, cataloguing and indexing the children’s contributions to the Iona and Peter Opie Archive and making them available for study and enjoyment; and through young people help to design playful interfaces which engage people of all ages with the archive.
+These were made available to visitors at the Site Gallery, Sheffield, and the V&A Museum of Childhood, London.
+The project team also studied the memories and practices of play, past and present, including interviews with those of the same generation as the Opies' child contributor generation, and through filming and interviewing children and young people at schools which contributed to the original studies or in the same location.
+The young people participated in the research, interviewing each other and the older participants, and filming their own play using digital technologies, such as Go Pro cameras.
 This work provided insights into what play is, why some games are perpetuated and others are ephemeral, how young people’s culture is transmitted within and between generations, and how digital play, such as videogames, has added to today’s play repertoires.
+The children at the Sheffield school made a film about the experience of being reseachers.

-3) through the creation of play spaces with mixed reality elements, which link the physical environment to the digitised memories of play in the Opie Archive.
+Thirdly, we created play spaces with mixed reality elements, which linked the physical environment to the digitised memories of play in the Opie Archive.
 These included a Time Telephone installation and augmented reality collectible cards.

 The Time Telephone uses everyday interfaces, enhanced with digital computing technologies, to communicate and preserve cultural memories of play and games.
 Dialling numbers on the phone calls up young people’s contributions sent to the Opies in the 1950s and 1960s.
 These written contributions have been brought to life by young people today from London, Sheffield, Cardiff and Aberdeen.
 People of different ages experience the telephone in different ways.
 Older generations are transported to a common activity of the past, the use of the rotary phone, that will likely trigger childhood memories; younger generations will discover games and rhymes of the past by playing with an unknown interface, nowadays replaced by smartphones.